xgiha/FancyCake-Ecommerce-Website-Frontend-UniversityProject-92-113/README.md

 * JavaScript

 # Overview
 Fancy Cake represents the pinnacle of web development artistry.
-I poured my creativity and technical prowess into every line of code, every pixel, to bring the website that seamlessly blends aesthetics and functionality.
+I poured my creativity and technical prowess into every line of code, every pixel, to bring a website that seamlessly blends aesthetics and functionality.

 # Features
 * Eye-catching Design: Prepare to be captivated by visually stunning design and animations.
 Every aspect of the website is carefully thought out to provide an elegant and immersive user experience.